benitogf/katamari/README.md

 }
 ```

-## Data archetypes and Requests audit
+## Data archetypes and audit

-Define custom acceptance criteria of data using key glob patterns and audit requests
+Define custom acceptance criteria of data using key glob patterns and audit middleware

 ```go
 package main